224 Step Three: Identify the Abilities and Limitations of the Individual

 224.2 Gaining the Individual’s Participation

-Gaining the individual’s participation is a key part of the process — that’s what makes it interactive.
-The following are examples of questions that, as appropriate, you may modify and use to gain the individual’s participation in the reasonable accommodation process:
+Gaining the individual’s participation is a key part of the process — that is what makes it interactive.
+The following are examples of questions that, as appropriate, may be modified and used to gain the individual’s participation in the reasonable accommodation process:

 224.3 Documentation

-In some cases, you may require further documentation to provide more information about the disability and its effects and job restrictions, and to clarify how the requested accommodation will assist the employee to perform essential functions of the job.
-When a disability, need for accommodation, or both are not obvious or otherwise already known, you must refer the matter to the RAC for further handling.
+In some cases, the supervisor or manager may require further documentation to provide more information about the disability and its effects and job restrictions, and to clarify how the requested accommodation will help enable the employee to perform essential functions of the job.
+When a disability, need for accommodation, or both are not obvious or otherwise already known, the supervisor or manager must refer the matter to the RAC for further handling.

 224.4 Defining Abilities and Limitations: Job Applicants